avargasv/ContribsGH-A/PostA.md

   just the received response in the first case and a response with an empty `List` of `Contributor`s in the second (in both cases with the original sender in place of the current actor, as needed to implement the ask pattern).
-- How the state is updated when a message arrives asking for the `Contributor`s of an `Organization` that is not contained in the map: a new `ContribsGHOrg` actor is added to the map and a new `Behaviour` (with an upgraded state) returned.
+- How the state is updated when a message arrives asking for the `Contributor`s of an `Organization` that is not contained in the map: a new `ContribsGHOrg` actor is added to the map and a new `Behavior` (with an upgraded state) returned.
-- How, in the case the `Organization` is contained in the map, the `Behaviour` returned is the same (the state doesn't change).
+- How, in the case the `Organization` is contained in the map, the `Behavior` returned is the same (the state doesn't change).
-- The use of the tell pattern (applying the tell operator `!`) to redirect the response received from a `ContribsGHOrg` actor (appropriately pre-processed depending on its Success/Failure type, as explained before) to the original sender.
+- The use of the tell pattern (applying the tell operator `!`) to redirect the response received from a `ContribsGHOrg` actor (appropriately pre-processed depending on its `Success` / `Failure` type, as explained before) to the original sender.

 Each one of our organization actors (defined in the `ContribsGHOrg` object):
 - Holds a map of the repositories of an organizations and references to their corresponding repository actors.